Siege of Soissons: October

-The End of the Siege
+End of the siege

 The municipal commission, informed by the local commander, had the following notice posted in town, which informed the inhabitants of the capitulation of Soissons:

 “The Municipal Commission was informed this morning, October 16, by the Commandant of Place de Soissons that, after hearing the Defense Council, and taking into consideration the suffering of the city, he had to sign the surrender of the square, which will be handed over to the Prussian authorities today at two o'clock; and, as regards the city that, according to an article of the convention, it will not have to undergo any war remuneration than that of feeding the garrison, after the exhaustion of the provisions left in the stores of the 'State.
 The members of the Municipal Commission recommend to their fellow citizens the attitude and calm demanded by the sad necessities of the situation.”

 Under the pretext that they did not want to leave anything to the Germans, the soldiers stormed the state stores and turned them over to plunder; a certain number went to the reserves of wine and brandy.
 In the work of the German General Staff we find the following passage: “In the afternoon of the 16th, the prisoner garrison, approximately 4,800 men strong, left by the Porte de Reims, drunk for the most part and in quite a mess.”

 The 2nd and 6th battalions of Aisne Mobile were reviewed by a German officer, who went free after giving them knowledge of the article on the act of surrender, and have meant that they were no longer to serve against Germany during this war.
 What was noteworthy was that almost all the men of these battalions, once free hastened to reach the North and enlist to fight the invaders.
 The soldiers passed in front of the German troops lined up in line on the avenue de la Gare and left for Germany by the road to Chateau-Thierry, under the leadership of the landwehr battalion of Jüterbogk and a squadron of cavalry.
 The Prussians, as soon as the last prisoner had passed, began the procession for the entry into the town with all their troops.

 The convoy of prisoners was advancing towards Oulchy-le-Château, which is where they spend the night.
 Crossing into Saint-Jean-aux-Bois, which was located between Hartennes and Oulchy, and the darkness being almost complete, the escape plans made at the start were carried out.
 At the signal, men rushed into the woods and disappeared.
 The Prussian soldiers forming the hedge fired, several prisoners fell.
 The front and rear platoons, believing in an attack by the snipers, also fired without realizing exactly what was happening and shot each other.
 A general panic ensued, thanks to which some 600 prisoners escaped.
 The prisoners then passed by rail from Château-Thierry to Bar-le-Duc then Lunéville and arrived in Cologne which was their place of internment, on October 20 in the evening.